 But underneath this, it’s also equally as likely that American motivation was to establish their post-war dominance by demonstrating their nuclear capacity, especially in front of the Soviet Union (everyone had heard about the bombs, but the US wanted to show they were prepared to use them).

-We can suspect something fishy largely because the US wound up accepting a conditional surrender from Japan that allowed the emperor to retain his title (something the Allies had said was completely off the table before the bombings), and also because the Japanese were likely far more concerned about a Soviet Invasion in Manchuria (a region in China), which was an initiative that began in the days between the two bombings.
+We can suspect something fishy largely because the United States wound up accepting a conditional surrender from Japan that allowed the emperor to retain his title (something the Allies had said was completely off the table before the bombings), and also because the Japanese were likely far more concerned about a Soviet Invasion in Manchuria (a region in China), which was an initiative that began in the days between the two bombings.

 Some historians have even argued that this was what really forced Japan to surrender — not the bombs — meaning this ghastly targeting of innocent human beings had pretty much no impact on the outcome of the war at all.